Lord's: Continued developments

-Inter–war years and WWII
+Inter-war years and WWII

 First-class cricket returned to Lord's in 1919, with a series of two-day matches in the County Championship.
 1923 saw the installation of the Grace Gates, a tribute to W. G. Grace who had died in 1915.
-They were inaugurated by Sir Stanley Jackson, who had suggested the inclusion of the words THE GREAT CRICKETER in the dedication.
-These gates replaced an earlier, less decorative, entrance to the ground.
-With attendances growing in number, it was suggested that Lord's aim to accommodate crowds of up to 40,000 for Test matches; however, the stands at the ground were considered inadequate with the grandstand described as "hopelessly out of date".
-To accommodate these crowds, the old grandstand was demolished and a new one was built in its place in 1926, designed by the architect Sir Herbert Baker.
+They were inaugurated by Sir Stanley Jackson, who proposed including the words THE GREAT CRICKETER in the dedication.
+These gates replaced the ground's earlier, less decorative, entrance.
+With attendances growing in number, it was suggested that Lord's should aim to accommodate crowds of up to 40,000 for Test matches; however, its stands were considered inadequate with the Grandstand described as "hopelessly out of date".
+To accommodate these crowds, the Old Grandstand was demolished and a new one was built in its place in 1926, designed by the architect Sir Herbert Baker.
 Completion of the stand was delayed due to the 1926 General Strike.
-Upon its completion, Baker presented Lord's with a weather vane Father Time removing the bails from a wicket, which was placed on top of the grandstand.
+Upon its completion, Baker presented MCC with a weather vane of Father Time removing the bails from the stumps, which was placed on top of the Grandstand.
 The full weathervane is 6 ft 6 in tall, with the figure of Father Time standing at 5 ft 4 in.
-Baker further contributed to the landscape of Lord's by designing the Q Stand next to the pavilion in 1934, while at the Nursery End stands were also erected.
+Baker further contributed to the landscape of Lord's by designing the Q (now Allen) Stand next to the Pavilion in 1934, while at the Nursery End Stands were also erected.
 Careful consideration was taken to preserve the treeline dividing the main ground from the Nursery Ground.
 The West Indies under the captaincy of Karl Nunes played their first Test match at Lord's in 1928.
-The ground later hosted the first televised Test match during the Second Test of the 1938 Ashes series.
+The ground later hosted the first televised Test match during the Second Test of The 1938 Ashes series.